nytrix05/KnowItAll/README.md

 STOP Watching Brainless Short Videos for Dopamin, start micro-learning and still feel satisfied.

 This App allows you to expand your knowledge in 28 subject areas, through micro-questions and an optional information text.
+It was the most biggest and actually first projekt i did, the hole App is now finished, so i hope that it will make it in to the Google Play and Apple App Store.

 I did build this app with the GUI-Toolkit Kivy in Pyhton.
 So if you want to download and try the app make sure to setup the needed requierements.